Frequently Asked Questions

 When are applications due?

-April 1, unless program capacity has been reached prior to that date.
+Priority applications are due Feb.
+15. All other applications are due April 1, unless program capacity has been reached prior to that date.
 If space allows, strong applications may be considered after this time.
 We recommend that you submit your application materials as soon as possible.
-We begin reviewing applications as early as September.
+We begin reviewing applications as early as October.

 What exams do I need to take?